ahopkins/mayim/docs/src/guide/README.md

 This example should be complete and run as is.
 Of course, you would need to run a Postgres instance somewhere and set the `dsn` string appropriately.
 Other than that, this should be all set.

-Let's continue on to see how we can install it.
+Let's continue on to see how we can install it. :sunglasses: